HoangAnhMasterDev/Reinforcement-Learning-Based-Control-Framework-for-Leader-Following-Cascade-Formation-of-SVs/README.md

 It should be noted that we only show the results collected from SV 4 because the results of each SV are similar to those of other SVs.

+# Step-by-step guidance
+- FIRST, all the m files and simulink files are in MATLAB R2023a version.
+Make sure you have at least the R2023a version for the best performance.
+- Run AISMC simulation, remember to change the direction in the "save as txt file" section to your desired direction.
+- Run FXESO simulation, also remember to change the save-data direction
+- To run Actor-Critic simulation, run Parameters.m.
+Then, to have the data in txt file, run convertData2txt.m.
+- Now, run drawGraph.m to have graph.

 # Contact
 Feel free to contact me via [hoanganhlyk26@gmail.com](mailto:hoanganhlyk26@gmail.com) if you need anything related to this repo.